Michelle F. Moseley Counseling

 These stats leave me to wonder how many of the folks who fit into the “nones” spent time longing to find a place to belong, worship, and/or serve.
 So many folks have felt rejected by the church (read more here), and many of those individuals eventually become “nones.”

 I’m curious how many of the folks who were once committed to their faith have found more compassion and acceptance in other spaces than they found within faith-based spaces.
+How many of the young adults who are now “nones” are the children of the previous generations who were passionate about their faith in the 90s, but who experienced harm and weren’t able to find support within their church?

 I wonder how many of these folks are part of the LGBTQ+ community and/or care about someone who is, and can’t reconcile the vitriol of many faith-based groups toward LGBTQ+ folks with the loving deity those groups claim to represent.